 The impact on the entire user journey

-Investing in a great customer onboarding process will have a resonating impact on the rest of your users’ journeys — as well as the work that the rest of your team has to put in for them.
+Developing a great customer onboarding process will impact the rest of your users’ journeys — as well as the work your team has to put in for them.

 A well-onboarded customer:

 - Needs less help from your customer support team

 - Knows how to use your product or service to their benefit